fabloc/email-sending-at-scale-with-gcp/README.md

 Changing the low reputation IPs with high-reputation IPs to send emails with a given domain is a good way to improve the deliverability of the emails and reduce reputation damage done on a Domain caused by a bad IP.
 Be aware that Domain reputation is much more difficult to correct than an IP, since you just need to change the IP for sending emails!

-Given that an IP can be shared and used to send emails from many domains, the domain reputation is more specific than the IP reputation
+Given that an IP can be shared and used to send emails from many domains, the domain reputation is pointed than IP reputation.
+With that in mind, Domain reputation has probably more weight than IP reputation for ISPs (more specifically for Gmail).

 # Typical Email sending Stack